tadmacy/h2-filebased-db-joins-example/README.md

-# An H2 File-based Database Example in Spring Boot
+# An H2 File-based Database Example with Table Joins in Spring Boot

+This Spring Boot project extends the h2-filebased-db-example by adding an additional table that has a one-to-one join.
+In it the "Users" table is joined to the "Occupations" table through the key.
+The implementation of the REST returns the User and Occupation data and permits the inclusion of an Occupation on the save/create POST.

 This Spring Boot example shows how a local file-based database can be embedded in a project.
 The database is H2 and using the parameters set in the application.properties file, you can instantiate a database that will exist in memory, or be written to any accessible file system.
 In this example, the database files are written to the project's folder as a file in a "data" folder.
 The location is also determined by settings in the application properties folder.